USS San Francisco (CA-38): Battle of Cape Esperance

-On 7 October 1942, TF 64 (minus Chester and Minneapolis) departed from Espiritu Santo, the New Hebrides, and moved back into the Solomons to cover Allied reinforcements and to intercept similar operations by the Japanese.
-On 11 October, at about 1615, the ships commenced a run northward from Rennel Island, to intercept a Japanese force of two cruisers and six destroyers reported heading for Guadalcanal from the Buin-Faisi, Bougainville Island area.
+On 7 October 1942, TF 64 departed from Espiritu Santo, the New Hebrides, and moved back into the Solomons to cover Allied reinforcements and to intercept similar operations by the Japanese.
+San Francisco served as admiral Scott's flagship in command of the heavy cruiser Salt Lake City, the light cruisers Helena and Boise, and 4 destroyers.
+On 11 October, at about 1615, the ships commenced a run northward from Rennel Island, to intercept a reported Japanese force of two cruisers and six destroyers reported heading for Guadalcanal from the Buin-Faisi, Bougainville Island area.
 The force continued north to approach Savo Island in The Slot from the southwest.
 By 2330, when the warships were approximately 6 mi northwest of Savo Island, they turned to make a further search of the area.
 A few minutes after setting the new course, radar indicated unidentified ships to the west, several thousand yards distant.
 At about 2345, the Battle of Cape Esperance began.

+The enemy formation consisted of the older heavy cruisers Aoba, Kinugasa, and Furutaka and the destroyers Fubuki and Hatsuyuki on a bombardment mission to Henderson Field, which spotted the American warships but rear admiral Gotō aboard Aoba assumed they were the two seaplane tenders and six destroyers of rear admiral Jōjima.
+In response, San Francisco, Salt Lake City, Helena, and the destroyers USS Laffy and USS Farenholt oped fire on Aoba at 23:43 and raked the Japanese flagship with a hail of 8-inch, 6-inch, and 5-inch gunfire, demolishing her superstructure, forward 8-inch (203 mm) gun turrets, fire control directors, and communication lines.
+Several large caliber shells over penetrated the bridge without exploding but still killed the majority of Aoba's command staff including rear admiral Gotō who died believing he had been the victim of friendly fire and cursed the sailors of Jōjima's ships, but not before ordering a 180 degree turn which exposed his ship's broadsides to the American forces.
+Admiral Scott ordered a ceasefire at 23:47, and after confirming he was not firing on American vessels San Francisco resumed action 4 minutes later.
+Aoba was further penetrated below the waterline which flooded crew spaces and disabled 4 of her boilers, while shells hit and destroyed her aft 8-inch (203 mm) gun turret.
+Having only fired 7 8-inch (203 mm) shells before every main battery gun was disabled, Aoba laid a smoke screen and limped away after being hit by over forty 8-inch (203 mm) and 6-inch (152 mm) shells with the loss of over 80 men.